visinf/funnybirds-framework/README.md

 ## Getting Started

 The following section provides a very detailed description of how to use the FunnyBirds framework.
 Even if the instructions might seem a bit long and intimidating, most of the steps are finished very quickly.
-So don't lose hope and if you ahve recommendations how to improve the framework or the instructions, we would be grateful for your feedback.
+So don't lose hope and if you have recommendations on how to improve the framework or the instructions, we would be grateful for your feedback.

 ### Download the dataset